This article has links to products and services we love, which we may make commission from.

 15. Enjoy a Unique Coffee at Pennyghael

-While driving south keep your eyes open for wildlife such as otters and deer.
+While driving south, keep your eyes open for wildlife such as otters and deer.

-The road from Craignure to Fionnphort takes a good hour and it is very pretty so consider lots of photo stops.
+The road from Craignure to Fionnphort takes a good hour, and it is very pretty, so consider lots of photo stops.

-Remember to be cautious of passing places that allow drivers to pass on single track roads.
-See below for more details.
+Remember to be cautious of passing places that allow drivers to pass on single-track roads.

 If heading to Fionnphort for an island-hopping day trip, leave plenty of time and use the bathroom before you set off.